bijay91lt/express-mongo-crud-api/README.md

-# Express Mongo CRUD API
+# Express Middleware & Error Handling Demo

-A basic Express.js API that connects to MongoDB using Mongoose.
-It includes modular routing, middleware, and CRUD operations for users and messages.
+This project demonstrates how to use **custom middleware** and **centralized error handling** in an Express.js application connected to **MongoDB Atlas** using Mongoose.

+---

 ## 🚀 Features

-- Express.js web framework
-- MongoDB Atlas connection with Mongoose
-- Modular routing for `/users` and `/messages`
-- Basic logging middleware
+- ✅ Custom logger middleware to log HTTP requests
-- Static file serving
-- Postman-ready routes for testing
+- ✅ RESTful CRUD API for messages

-## 🧩 Technologies Used

-- Node.js
-- Express.js
-- MongoDB Atlas
-- Mongoose
-- Postman (for testing)

----

-## 📁 Folder Structure
+- ✅ Centralized error handler
+- ✅ Modular folder structure
+- ✅ `.env` environment configuration